 Peers Alley Media, the global leader of international conferences has been successfully delivering annual conferences, which are the meeting ground for industry stalwarts such as international speakers, researchers, educators and stakeholders from around the world.
 These annual conferences catering across the world academic researchers, professionals, research scholars, Doctors, Engineers, Technicians, PhD fellows, manufacturing companies, business entrepreneurs, materials science students, industrialists and an extraordinary community of thought leaders from 50+ countries around the world.

-In addition to the conference agenda, Euro Materials Science 2020 will be hosting conference workshops, symposia intended to achieve learning outcomes for participants through deep discussions on the latest trends, tools, and developments in this sector.
-Euro Materials Science 2020 encourages proposals and submissions on variety of topics revolving around the present and future Materials Science.
+In addition to the conference agenda, Future Materials 2022 will be hosting conference workshops, symposia intended to achieve learning outcomes for participants through deep discussions on the latest trends, tools, and developments in this sector.
+Future Materials 2022 encourages proposals and submissions on variety of topics revolving around the present and future Materials Science.

 Workshops are designed to enable participants to achieve desired learning objectives that include increased knowledge, further understanding, and enhanced skills.